upgradeya/redmine-contracts-with-time-tracking-plugin/README.md

 ---------
 Contracts v2.1 2016-3-5
 -----------------------
-- Renamed the expenses datbase table name to prevent conflicts with other redmine plugins
+- Renamed the expenses database table name to prevent conflicts with other redmine plugins

 Contracts v2.0 2016-1-9
 -----------------------